ST. MICHAEL AND ALL ANGELS & BANANA PUDDING

 Council of Seven Holy Archangels, Russian Icon

-St. Michael and All Angels are honored in the Anglican (including Episcopal), Lutheran, and Roman Catholic Churches on September 29.
+St. Michael and All Angels is a Major Feast Day in the Anglican (including Episcopal) Church.
+Lutheran and Roman Catholic Churches honor them as well.
+The are celebrated on September 29 unless it falls on a Sunday, then the feast day is transferred to September 30.
 This day is also known as Michaelmas.
-In Eastern Orthodoxy they are honored on November 8.
+In Eastern Orthodoxy they are venerated on November 8.
 The archangels and angels are also honored in Islam and Judaism.

 Because there are so many differing traditions in the honoring of angels, I’ll answer some of my own questions about angels in general before continuing on to my study of the Archangels.